leugengroot/flight_sim_book_project/f15_strike_eagle/f15_review.md

 "Enemy Plane Hit".
 The target is rapidly approaching.
 Arming bombs, I dive toward my target ignoring the last enemy aircraft and SAM.
 Dropping the bombs, I pull up and see on my computer display that the target is hit.
 I immediately turn to line up a secondary target, WHAM!
 WHAM!
 I'm hit by the last
 SAM and an enemy SRAM from the last enemy aircraft pulling up out of the wild dive, I'm treated with a hail of cannon fire from the enemy aircraft.
 Too low to bail out, my mission ends as I slam into the ground!!"

-In such vivid and graphic detail, Hosea Battles, Jr. describes a mission over Syria in MicroProse’s latest flight simulator, "F-15 Strike Eagle" in Computer Gaming World's December issue of 1984).
+In such vivid and graphic detail, Hosea Battles, Jr. describes a mission over Syria in MicroProse’s latest flight simulator, "F-15 Strike Eagle" in Computer Gaming World's December issue of 1984.
+The few sentences capture what F-15 is all about in a magnificent way.

 The game offered a variety of missions set in different geopolitical hotspots, such as Libya, the Persian Gulf, and Vietnam.
 For the first time in a MicroProse flightsim, players could engage in both air-to-air and air-to-ground combat, using a variety of weapons including short and medium ranged air-to-air missiles, bombs and the F-15’s onboard cannon.
 Also featured were electronic countermeasures, chaffs and flares to evade enemy missiles, adding a layer of strategy to the fast-paced action.

 When F-15 Strike Eagle was released in 1985, it represented a significant leap forward in graphical quality.
-Some of these improvements saw their introduction in MicrProse civilian flightsim "Solo Flight".
+Some of these improvements first saw their introduction in MicroProse civilian flightsim "Solo Flight".
 Gone were the days of simple horizon line-only landscape graphics with one sprite for the enemy.

 The game featured a detailed cockpit view with various instruments and a heads-up display (HUD).
 This was a step up from the more abstract representations in earlier games.